MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-sample-site.md

 ---
-title: Get started, get inspired: add a sample site to your tenant ms.reviewer: ms.author: loreenl
+title: Add a sample site to your tenant ms.reviewer: ms.author: loreenl
 author: loreenla